Contact:

 Combination shears, multi cutters, and steel shears

-Combination shears combine cutting, crushing, and gripping and are helpful with concrete–steel composite.
+Combination shears combine cutting, crushing, and gripping and are helpful with concrete-steel composite.
 Multi cutters and steel shears accelerate the separation of reinforcement, anchor bars, and steel sections.
-This yields clean fractionation for recycling.
+This yields clean fractionation for recycling and improves throughput in confined time windows.

 Special cases: tanks, inserts, and attachments